Resources: Regional Advocacy Organizations

 Tulane University Law Library

 Offers photocopies of case-law citations, law review articles, criminal procedures, etc. to prisoners incarcerated in Louisiana jails & parish or state prisons only.
 Requests should have specific case cites, docket numbers or article titles, and are limited to one per month and a maximum of 50 pages.
-Only serves people in LA state prisons or jails; no federal prisoner requests.
+No federal prisoner requests.
+Serves individuals in Louisiana state prisons or jails only.

 Regional Advocacy Organizations, Louisiana